r-yoshimoto/ih-feedhack/README.md

 All files must be in the same folder.
 Design won't load without a internet connection (Bootstrap front-end).
 Necessary email service in order to send e-mails to users.
-Necessary mongodb in order to store dta.
+Necessary mongodb in order to store data.

 ## How to use